Contents type: Logical. Period: 1999-present

 This table illustrates that the test tends to work as a single item in that it separates the candidates largely into two groups; those who succeed and those who fail, with some discrimination within each group and some discrimination between the groups.

-Due to the fact that this test, effectively, consist of only one item, its reliability can not be computed from internal statistics as with multi-item tests.
+Due to the fact that this test, effectively, consists of only one item, its reliability can not be computed from internal statistics as with multi-item tests.
 A single item will normally have much lower reliability than a multi-item test.
-Considering the apparent g loading of the test, the reliability should be at least about .7.
+Considering the apparent g loading of the test, the reliability should be at least about .65.

 ---|---|---|